-Grady-White warrants to the original retail purchaser of each new Grady-White boat that under normal use the hull will be free from structural defects for a period of five years from the date of delivery to the original retail purchaser.
-Any structural defects covered by the warranty will be repaired free of charge at either the Grady-White factory in Greenville, North Carolina, or at an authorized Grady-White dealer location as elected by Grady-White.
-Transportation to and from the point of repair will be the responsibility of the owner with all repairs subject to prior written authorization by Grady-White Boats, Incorporated.
-NO BOAT IS TO BE SENT TO THE GRADY-WHITE FACTORY WITHOUT SUCH WRITTEN AUTHORITY.
+Grady-White warrants to the original retail purchaser of each new Grady-White boat that, under normal use, any structural hull defects covered by the warranty and reported within five (5) years from the date of delivery to the original retail purchaser will be repaired free of charge at Grady-White's sole discretion at either the Grady-White factory in Greenville, North Carolina, at an authorized Grady-White dealer location or other Grady-White approved location as elected by Grady-White.
+A structural hull defect is defined as a substantial defect in the boat's hull which causes the boat to be unsafe or unfit for use under normal operating conditions.
+Expenses for hauling out and transportation to and from the point of repair will be the responsibility of the owner.
+The owner will also be responsible to remove and reinstall, at their own expense, all outboard engines, (if directly related to damage in question), as well as any and all personal effects and electronics equipment.
+All repairs are subject to prior written authorization by Grady-White Boats, Incorporated.
+NO BOAT IS TO BE SENT TO THE GRADY-WHITE FACTORY AND NO REPAIRS MADE WITHOUT SUCH WRITTEN AUTHORITY.

-The Five Year Hull Structural Warranty is transferable to the second and subsequent owners for the remainder of the five (5) years from the date of delivery to the original purchaser.
+The Five Year Structural Hull Warranty is transferable to the second and subsequent owners for the remainder of the five (5) years from the date of delivery to the original purchaser.
 There is no fee involved in the transfer of warranty to the new owner.
 The Grady-White Boats Transferable Warranty Form must be completed and returned to Grady-White at the time of sale.
-Upon receipt of this form, Grady-White will update it's records to reflect the new ownership and warranty coverage will be provided for the remainder of the five (5) years.
+Upon receipt of this form, Grady-White will update its records to reflect the new ownership and warranty coverage will be provided for the remainder of the five (5) years.